 In Jacksonville, the medical examiner's office estimates 544 people died in 2016 due to opioid overdose, a number unprecedented compared to previous years.

 A common claim by those advocating for the legalization of marijuana is that cannabis use can help bring down opioid abuse numbers.

-University of California San Diego published a study in 2016 linking medical marijuana laws to a reduction in opioid overdoses, finding that painkiller abuse and addiction dropped an average 23 percent and overdoses dropped 13 percent.
+University of California San Diego published a study in 2016 linking medical marijuana laws to a reduction in opioid overdoses.
+The Health Affairs Journal echoed these results, finding that painkiller abuse and addiction dropped 23 percent and overdoses dropped 13 percent.